Prior Informed Consent (PIC)

 GB: Draft Chemicals (Health And Safety) Regulations 2026 To Amend GB CLP, GB BPR And GB PIC

-The UK has proposed major structural reforms to the GB CLP, Biocidal Products, and Prior Informed Consent regimes to replace retained EU law.
-This transition toward a bespoke GB regulatory framework necessitates a strategic review of compliance processes for chemical classification, labeling, and market access.
+The UK has introduced draft regulations to reform the GB CLP, Biocidal Products, and Prior Informed Consent regimes by replacing retained EU law with a bespoke domestic framework.
+This transition signals a significant shift toward independent GB chemical governance, requiring businesses to prepare for structural changes in classification, labeling, and market access requirements.

 legislation.gov.ukUnited KingdomUnited Kingdom